Blue Diamonds (aerobatic team): F-86F Sabrejet Era (1957- 1967)

 The PAF acquired the more modern F-86F Sabrejets.
 A number of fighter pilots and some members of the Blue Diamond were made to undergo jet-flying courses at Clark Air Base and in various USAF service schools.

 With the absence of the original members who were into jet transition training, a new team was formed employing the venerable Mustangs, if only to maintain the growing air show tradition.

-Col Godofredo Juliano the 5th FW Commander designated Lt Lino C Abadia Jr as team leader.
+Col. Godofredo Juliano, the 5th FW Commander, designated Lt.
+Lino C Abadia Jr as team leader.
 Abadia was from the 7th Tactical Fighter Squadron and he proceeded to forge a team from the fliers in his unit.
 Unfortunately he died in a Mustang crash a day before the Aviation Week Performance.

-Weeks earlier, unaware of the formation of the Mustangs contingency team, Lt Gonzalez, together with the 6th TFS pilots, flew hard under fifty hours, wrestling to get acquainted with the first Sabre jets.
+Weeks earlier, unaware of the formation of the Mustangs contingency team, Lt.
+Gonzalez, together with the 6th TFS pilots, flew hard under fifty hours, wrestling to get acquainted with the first Sabre jets.
 Their performance, done in neat precision and audacity stole the admiration of crowds and the respect of foreign flyers and visiting head of states that came to view the vaunted Sabres.

 Before the year passed though, another pilot was lost.
-Capt Antonio Roig had long wanted to join the aerobatics team.
-In one of the team's rehearsal over Clark, he tagged along and from a distance followed the aerial repertoire.
+Capt.
+Antonio Roig had long wanted to join the aerobatics team.
+In one of the team's rehearsals over Clark, he tagged along and from a distance followed the aerial repertoire.
 His engine flamed out.
 Roig's right wing plowed into the field in a fiery crash.